cypress-io/cypress/docs/source/faq/index.md

 [The Dashboard](https://on.cypress.io/dashboard) is a Cypress service that gives you access to tests you've recorded - typically when running Cypress tests from your CI provider.
 The Dashboard provides you insight into what happened during your run.

-You can read more [here](https://on.cypress.io/guides/dashboard-features).
+You can read more {% url 'here' dashboard-features %}.

 ## {% fa fa-angle-right %} How do I record my tests?